The 20 Best Alternating Hemiplegia of Childhood Doctors Near Me in Oregon, US

 English

-David Koon is a Physiatrist in Portland, Oregon.
+David Koon is a Physiatrist practicing medicine in Portland, Oregon.
 Dr. Koon is rated as an Experienced provider by MediFind in the treatment of Alternating Hemiplegia of Childhood.
-His top areas of expertise are Stroke, Paraplegia, Miller-Fisher Syndrome, and Guillain-Barre Syndrome.
-Dr. Koon is currently accepting new patients.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Stroke, Paraplegia, Miller-Fisher Syndrome, and Guillain-Barre Syndrome.

 Learn about our expert tiers